 That's true whether it's getting your teet's cleaned that bring drinking water to your house.
-A broken Albuquerque's water and sewer utility has reache stations, etc. - is breaking down.
-More than 400 But lack of money how increased the backlog of p dollars over the next decade to replace the Albuq in the midet of a \$250 million reconstruction of All Wednesday night the utility's board approved to upgrade the system.
-By 2017, the a verag The board already has approved two rate incr will average 5 percent.
+A broken Albuquerque's water and sews utility has reached stations, etc. - is breaking down.
+More than 400 But lack of money has increased the backlog of a dollars over the next decade to replace the Albuc in the mide of a \$250 million reconstruction of All Wedrasday night the active's board approved the system.
+By 2017, the a verage The board already has approved two rate will average 5 percent.